 The guidance on working safely in factories, plants and warehouses states that where you already use PPE in your work activity to protect against non-Covid-19 risks, you should continue to do so.

-However, PPE beyond what employees usually wear is not beneficial.
-This is because Covid-19 is a different type of risk from the risks normally faced in a workplace and (other than in clinical settings such as hospitals, for specific roles for which Public Health England advises the use of PPE, or when responding to a suspected or confirmed case of Covid-19) this risk needs to be managed through social distancing, hygiene and fixed teams or partnering, not through the use of PPE.
+However, PPE beyond what employees usually wear is not usually beneficial.
+This is because Covid-19 is a different type of risk from the risks normally faced in a workplace and (other than in clinical settings such as hospitals, for specific roles for which Public Health England advises the use of PPE, or when responding to a suspected or confirmed case of Covid-19) this risk generally needs to be managed through social distancing, hygiene and fixed teams or partnering, not through the use of PPE.
 The guidance emphasises that workplaces should not encourage the precautionary use of extra PPE to protect against Covid-19 outside of clinical settings or when responding to a suspected or confirmed case of Covid-19.

 Unless your risk of Covid-19 transmission is very high, the guidance considers the role of PPE in providing additional protection to be very limited.
 However, if your risk assessment concludes that PPE is required, then you must provide it free of charge to workers who need it and ensure it fits properly.

 The guidance acknowledges that there is growing evidence that wearing a face covering in an enclosed space helps protect individuals and those around them from Covid-19.
 However, it notes that a face covering is not an alternative for employees who wear a visor in close contact services and flags that a face covering is different from the surgical masks used in healthcare settings and from the PPE used to manage dust and spray risks in factories.
 The guidance takes the view that face coverings are not a replacement for other ways of managing risk, such as minimising contact with others and enhancing cleaning processes and flags that the Government would therefore not expect to see employers relying on face coverings as risk management for the purpose of their health and safety assessments.